 There are many different programs and authors, but here are some of the most popular:

 What do I bring to an exam?
-You should always bring 2 sharpened pencils, a pen, ~$20, legal photo ID (such as a passport or driver's license), but if you have no legal photo ID, you may bring two of the following items: Social Security Number, birth certificate, library card, utility bill, or a driver's license.
+You should always bring 2 sharpened pencils, a pen, ~$20, legal photo ID (such as a passport or driver's license), but if you have no legal photo ID, you may bring two of the following items: Social Security Number, birth certificate, library card, or a utility bill.

 Great!
 I passed, now what?
 Now you must get the proper equipment to make a QSO...